 Agent Orange Exposure: Presumed Service Connection

-Any veteran who served in any of the places in the section above, and is suffering from one of the above conditions, may not need to prove a link to a specific in-service event.
+Any veteran who served under qualifying circumstances and suffers from an Agent Orange-linked condition may not need to prove a link to a specific in-service event.
 VA regulations presume service connection in many of these cases.

 Other Benefits Related to Agent Orange Exposure